 Call Screening

-At a high level, call screenings allow your agents to accept calls based on call related details such as a Caller ID, calling department, and more.
+At a high level, call screenings allow your agents to accept calls based on various call-related details such as a Caller ID, calling department, and more.

 Basic call screenings can be used to avoid spam and notify agents of caller details.
-In more advanced cases you could use call screenings to allow your callers to record a greeting message or allow your agents to listen to a message being recorded on an answering machine.
+In more advanced cases, you could use call screenings to allow record a greeting and/or message from a caller or let your agents listen to a message being recorded on an answering machine.

-In this guide we will set up a basic call screening that tells your agent what Caller ID an incoming call is coming from.
+In this guide, we will set up a basic call screening that tells your agent what Caller ID an incoming call is coming from.

 Requirements